dfelinto/blender-manual/manual/game_engine/logic/sensors/common_options.rst

   Deletes the sensor.

-.. admonition:: Note about triggers
+.. note:: Note about triggers
-   :class: note

    If a controller does not get trigger by any connected sensor (regardless of the sensors' state) it will not be activated at all.